JINhuaqing/HDFP_paper/README.md

 - Main python code are in `mypkg` code

-    - `mypkg/optimization/opt.py` contains the may class for `HDFP`, you may refer to this file on how to use it
+    - `mypkg/optimization/opt.py` contains the may class for `HDHT`, you may refer to this file on how to use it

 - `matlab_scripts` folder contains the code for get PSD from raw time series as well as the code for Bootstrap method (credit to Prof Kaijie Xue)

-- A clean version of my HDFP implentation is ongoing.
+- A clean version of my HDHT implentation is ongoing.